mjul/tensorflow-lab/README.md

 This project is built for Tensorflow CPU only version running on Python 3.5 on Mac.
 Create and enter a virtual enviroment and install the required packages.
 Note that you should use `venv` with Python 3 to avoid a lot of problems.
 Don't use `virtualenv`.

+Note that the `--copies` argument is only needed to work around [bug PY-21787](https://youtrack.jetbrains.com/issue/PY-21787) in PyCharm: it allows it to find the virtual environment.

-    python3 -m venv-tfpy3
+    python3 -m venv venv-tfpy3 --copies
     . venv-tfpy3/bin/activate
     python -m pip install --upgrade pip
     pip install -r requirements.txt